 After initial configuration, the system operates without internet connectivity.
 Models run locally from NVMe storage.
 The inference engine and user interface are self-contained.
 No external connections required for daily operations.
 Complete network isolation is achievable.

 Before delivery, Island Mountain applies a hardened configuration to the OpenWebUI deployment.
 OFFLINE_MODE, HF_HUB_OFFLINE, ANONYMIZED_TELEMETRY, ENABLE_COMMUNITY_SHARING, and ENABLE_RAG_WEB_SEARCH are all set to their disabled states.
-The system is tested in this configuration during the 72-hour burn-in.
+The system is tested in this configuration before shipping.

 For CMMC assessors and security auditors: the complete environment variable configuration is inspectable on the delivered system.
 Your team can verify every setting independently.
 We provide a configuration manifest documenting the air-gap hardening applied to your specific build.